 If a rental provider or agent has breached the RT Act or a tenancy agreement, but the breach was not of a duty provision (e.g. damage was caused to the renter’s goods during entry by the rental provider or their agent), or if the claim is for repayment of moneys overpaid (e.g. invalid rent increases, or rent paid beyond a vacate date), or the loss or damage is due to discrimination, the renter may apply to VCAT without first serving any notice (ss 209AA, 210, 210AA RT Act).

-However, in some cases, it is recommended that the renter serve a notice on the rental provider or agent even if the breach was not of a duty provision.
+Nonetheless, it may still be beneficial for the renter to serve a notice on the rental provider or agent even if the breach was not of a duty provision.
 This gives the rental provider details of the claim, and an opportunity to agree to payment.

 The renter’s application to VCAT for compensation must give details of the breach and of the loss or damage caused by the breach (r 8.10(2) VCAT Rules).